Sweets Treats in 417-Land

 The Inside: The base of this pie is a sweet vanilla cream that’s hit with a dash of pink peppermint flavoring, which gives it that lovely swirl.

-The Taste: The peppermint swirl pie is a holiday favorite.
+The Taste: The peppermint swirl pie is a holiday favorite that can be ordered in advance year round.
 Creamy and sweet with a pop of bright peppermint flavor, this cream pie is worth every indulgent bite.